Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study

 Using more subcarriers ($M$) results in smaller SCS ($\Delta f$) for a fixed $B$, which in turn results in a longer slot duration ($T$).
 The OTFS design should thus observe the maximum latency constraints of novel use cases.
 Furthermore, the OTFS PAPR, complexity, and decoding delay are proportional to $N$, so lower $N$ values are favored.
 However, increasing frame size (large $N$) results in enhanced BER performance \cite{surabhi2019diversity} (higer diversity).
 Therefore, a careful trade-off between latency, PAPR, complexity, and performance is crucial with OTFS.

 Table~\ref{table:fdmax_comp} presents maximum Doppler spread ($\nu_\maxx$) values in different bands, from below $\unit[6]{GHz}$ to THz.
-The noted severe changes in $\nu_\maxx$ impose many challenges on both WF design and receiver components (automatic frequency control range and synchronization).
+The noted severe changes in $\nu_\maxx$ impose many challenges on both waveform design and receiver components (automatic frequency control range and synchronization).
 Frequency synchronization in the presence of large CFO (tens/hundreds of KHz) is challenging for CP-OFDM, even for low user mobility, where complex circuits are required at the Rx side.
-The resilience of OTFS to CFO and Doppler spreads reduces such complexity, which is much needed in THz communications.
+The resilience of OTFS to CFO and Doppler spreads reduces the need for complex wideband automatic frequency control range circuits, which is much needed in THz communications.